 Maximum retail prices would be removed, to allow consumers to benefit from lower competitive prices (MRP is unscientific and has become a cause of high prices),

-An exception will be made for agricultural prices, which will be incrementally deregulated, after ensuring anti-poverty systems and crop insurance systems are fully functional.
+As elsewhere indicated, an exception will be made for agricultural prices, which will be incrementally deregulated, after ensuring anti-poverty systems and crop insurance systems are fully functional.

 Free labour markets (with collective bargaining)

-India’s 51 central and 170 state labour statutes, some of which pre-date independence, make it hard for firms with more than a handful of staff to fire people.
+We are the party of every citizen, but most importantly, the party of all workers.
+It is workers who, through their diligence and innovation, make India a country on the move, a country with ambition.
+Unfortunately, India’s 51 central and 170 state labour statutes, some of which pre-date independence, make it hard for firms with more than a handful of staff to fire people.
 These rules impede growth in labour-intensive industries and motivate firms to remain small.[Source]

 We believe that a free market for labour is the best way to ensure growth and employment.
 Through the forces of demand and supply wages will be correlated to productivity.
 We agree that workers have the right to organize for the purpose of collective bargaining with employers so long as unions do not force workers to join them, equally as employers have the right to hire and fire, and choose any reasonable mechanism to agree enterprise bargains.
 Industry-wide or nation-wide attempts by unions to force wage conditions through uncompetitive (monopolistic) power will be discouraged.
+Any expenditure by unions on political work including donations to political parties will need formal union shareholder consent, equally as such activity by companies will need formal company shareholder consent.

 Throughout the world, the working conditions of workers have been advanced most through innovation and advances in productivity.
 We will not interfere with wages established by markets, except to suggest a relatively low ‘desirable’ (i.e. not mandatory) minimum wage (which will be mandatory for government programmes).